 Now, as with all Sunday School and VBS I've been familiar with as an adult, they taught us all the cute stories of the Bible: Adam and Eve, Noah and the ark, Moses, Jonah and the whale, David & Goliath, a shepherd named Jesus, and even a story about Paul being let down over the wall in a basket.
 I never did figure out why the stories from that book called the Bible were so important.
 There was never in my understanding a connection between the stories, or what it all meant to me.
-The Sunday School and VBS apparently failed to tell the Gospel message among the cute stories.
+VBS apparently failed to tell the Gospel message among the cute stories.

 When I was 12-years old my parents divorced and my brother and I were given to my father's custody, while my 3 sisters remained with my mother.
 My father, as I later learned, had some unusual ideas about religion.
 He was also a firm believer in reincarnation.
 When I was in the 7th grade my father became a Mormon.
 I had no idea what that meant except that he now went to a church sometimes.

 When I was 15 my brother and I went to live with my mother.
 I went to church once while living with her; this was when my sister went to a Catholic church with her boyfriend.
 The service was mostly Latin and incomprehensible to me.
 I found it very intimidating and scary.

 By the time I was a senior in high school, I had found Erich Von Daniken's book, Chariots of the Gods.
 The premise of this book was that God was a space man, and all the advanced civilizations of the past were that way with the help of space travelers.
 The book had as its root philosophy evolution, which public school had taught me as the truth.
 The author had a very convincing argument for many Bible passages that supposedly described space travelers' visits.
 The Ark of the Covenant was even identified as a radio transmitter for talking to the space-man god.
 I was thoroughly hooked on this theory of God and the Bible.